 What Types of Cases Does a Personal Injury Attorney Handle?

 A personal injury attorney in Michigan can be the best thing to happen to you on the worst day of your life.
-A personal injury lawyer provides legal advice and representation to people who suffered physical or psychological injury, from a wide array of causes.
-They are civil litigators that can guide you through some very tough and confusing times when you are in shock or injured and need to remain level-headed.
+A personal injury lawyer provides legal advice and representation to people who suffered a physical or psychological injury, from a wide array of causes.
+They are civil litigators who guide you through some very tough and confusing times when you are in shock or injured and need to remain level-headed.

 What Is Civil Litigation?

 Civil litigation is the result of a dispute between two or more parties that they are unable to resolve, and one or more turn to legal remediation.
 They may seek money or some other specific performance and take it to the courtroom to let a judge or jury decide the outcome based on the law.

 Lawyers who specialize in civil litigation are known as trial lawyers or litigators, and can perform a broad range of functions for and on behalf of their clients, such as negotiation, mediation or arbitration, pretrial hearings, and depositions.
 If possible, they can attempt to settle the matter before going to court to save time and money.
 Personal injury lawyers specialize in one aspect of civil litigation.

 A personal injury lawyer is a civil litigator who provides legal representation to individuals who have been injured in an accident or some other way.
 They work in Tort Law, which includes negligent and intentional acts, and pursue compensation for their clients.

 Their clients are plaintiffs who are alleging physical or psychological injury in their personal injury claims due to the negligent or careless acts of another person, entity, or organization.
 These attorneys protect clients from insurance companies and the legal system and help them recover financial compensation for their losses.
 These may include medical bills, loss of earning capacity, pain and suffering, emotional distress, loss of consortium, and legal costs.